What we collect, what we don’t.

 Decisions you control.

 - Pick the right mode for your sensitivity.
-Standard receipts record the payload’s SHA-256 in the receipt; the chain stores a short commitment to that receipt.
+Standard proofs record the payload’s SHA-256 in the proof; the chain stores a short commitment to that proof.
 Anyone with the same payload — or its SHA-256 — can confirm a matching Standard proof exists.
-Sealed receipts record a salted commitment to the payload; the chain stores a short commitment to that sealed receipt.
-Without the bundle salt, observers cannot test candidate payloads against the receipt.
+Sealed proofs record a salted commitment to the payload; the chain stores a short commitment to that sealed proof.
+Without the bundle salt, observers cannot test candidate payloads against the proof.
 If existence of a proof is itself sensitive, choose Sealed.

 - Request server-side bundle deletion.
-Email hello@satsignal.cloud with the bundle ID.
-We’ll delete the server copy.
-The chain anchor is permanent — that’s the property that makes the proof tamper-evident in the first place — but our server-side mirror can come down.
+Email hello@satsignal.cloud with the proof’s ID.
+We’ll delete the live server copy promptly — in any case within 30 days; it then ages out of our encrypted, append-only backups (ciphertext only) up to about 3 years later as those snapshots expire (see the DPA).
+The chain anchor is permanent — that’s the property that makes the proof tamper-evident in the first place — but our server-side copy can come down.

 - Mind the hash-lookup endpoint.